New York City Assault Lawyer

 Assault in the second-degree is defined as intentionally causing serious physical injuries, which creates a substantial risk of death, or causes death or serious impairment of physical health.
 Assault in the second-degree is a Class D felony and punishable by up to seven years in prison.

-Assault in the first-degree is defined as intentionally causing serious physical injuries with a deadly weapon, or intentionally causing permanent disfigurement, amputation, or disability.
+Assault in the first-degree is defined as intentionally causing serious physical injuries with a deadly weapon, or intentionally causing permanent disfigurement, amputation, or disability and may result in 25 years in prison.

 Criminal Defense in Assault Cases